-By improving the quality of valuation of local governments and making the revisions frequent, efficient, transparent, reliable and attuned to market developments, Package 3 impacts favorably on revenue generation and resource mobilization of local governments to fund their service delivery requirements.
-The reforms are also expected to foster private investors’ confidence and build the public’s trust in the valuations of government.
+By improving the quality of valuation of local governments and making the revisions frequent, efficient, transparent, reliable and attuned to market developments, Package 3 will have a favorable impact on revenue generation and resource mobilization of local governments to fund their service delivery requirements.
+The reforms will also foster private investors’ confidence and build the public’s trust in the valuations of government.

-- Adopt international standards and rationalize the process of valuation;
+- Adopt internationally accepted real property valuation standards and rationalize the process of valuation;

-- Establish a single valuation base for taxation, through the adoption of the SMVs of LGUs, and use the updated values as benchmark for other purposes, such as right-of-way acquisition, lease, rental, etc;
+- Establish a single valuation base for taxation, through the adoption of the SMVs of LGUs, and use the updated values as benchmarks for other purposes, such as right-of-way acquisition, lease, rental, etc.;

 - Insulate valuation at the local level from undue politicization.
 However, LGUs shall continue to set, adjust, and regulate tax rates and assessment levels;

 - Establish a comprehensive and up-to-date electronic database to support valuation function; and

-- Establish the Real Property Valuation Service in the BLGF to oversee and manage valuation related concerns of local governments.
+- Establish the Real Property Valuation Service in the BLGF to oversee and manage valuation-related concerns of LGUs.

 The DOF, through the BLGF, shall be the lead agency responsible for the implementation of the reforms.
 The BLGF shall have the following powers and functions:

 - Develop, adopt, and maintain valuation standards consistent with internationally accepted valuation standards, regulations and specifications for real property appraisal used for tax and other purposes, and ensure compliance therewith by LGUs and other concerned parties;

-- In coordination with the BIR, review for compliance with the real property valuation policies and standards and recommend for approval of the Secretary of Finance the SMVs as prepared by the provincial assessors together with municipal assessors, and city assessors, including the municipal assessor in Metropolitan Manila area, for tax, both local and national, and for other purposes, and recommend for approval of the Secretary of Finance.
+- In coordination with the BIR, review the SMVs prepared by the provincial assessors together with municipal assessors, and city assessors, including the municipal assessor in Metro Manila area, for both local and national taxes and for other purposes, and recommend for approval of the Secretary of Finance.

 - Provide technical assistance on real property appraisal matters to government agencies and instrumentalities, and coordinate or conduct the valuation and appraisal of special purpose properties, when requested;